 It is important to harvest winter squash and pumpkins before they are damaged by the first frost of the fall / winter season.

 The first sign that the fruit is ready to harvest will be visible shriveling and drying of the stems and leaves.
-Additionally, the skin of winter squash varieties will typically be too hard for you to be able to dent it with your thumbnail.
+Additionally, the skin of winter squash varieties will typically be too hard for you to be able to easily dent it with your thumbnail.
 You should note that most pumpkins will have a tough skin but it may remain a little soft.